Date First Published: 09 June 2017 – Classic Rock Radio (UK)

 By: Gary “Uncle G” Brown

-Just recently I was sent a link to a behind the scenes documentary on the making of a new ‘Lindsey Buckingham_Christine McVie’ album.
-First news I heard of this.
-So I viewed the almost 18 minute (well made) video and made a mental note that when the album became available, that I would make an attempt to give it a listen.
+Just recently I was sent a link to a behind-the-scenes documentary on the making of a new ‘Lindsey Buckingham_Christine McVie album.
+The first news I heard of this.
+So I viewed the almost 18-minute (well-made) video and made a mental note that when the album became available, I would make an attempt to give it a listen.

-I first learned of the Rock N’ Roll Hall of Fame inductees, Fleetwood Mac, back in 1977 when their mega-popular album ‘Rumors’ was released.
-Age wise, I was 15 years old.
-My favorite song off it; The Chain.
+I first learned of the Rock N’ Roll Hall of Fame inductee, Fleetwood Mac, back in 1977 when their mega-popular album ‘Rumors’ was released.
+Age-wise, I was 15 years old.
+My favorite song off it is; The Chain.
 Interesting fact … ‘The Chain’ was the only tune on ‘Rumors’ that was a group composition.

 “Uncle G” discusses … Lindsey Buckingham_Christine McVie (self-titled album)

 Released today (June 9th), a new duet album by legendary rock musicians, Lindsey Buckingham and Christine McVie.
 Their first album together where the focus is on them, together as a real duo act.
 Both are known for being in a band that sold countless records, and whose songs the classic rock station I write for, plays every day; Fleetwood Mac.
 Along for the ride on Buckingham_McVie (2017) is one of the best rhythm sections in all recorded pop-rock music.
 And also from the group Fleetwood Mac; John McVie (bass), and Mick Fleetwood (drums and percussion).
 The only other musician credited to Lindsey Buckingham_Christine McVie is Mitchell Froom (keyboards).